meditationstuff/protocol_1/auxiliary.md

 [<a href="#937auxiliary_names">Click to go back to the corresponding entry in the "auxiliary names" appendix</a>]

+# <span id="938auxiliary"></span><a id="surely-anxious" href="#surely-anxious">surely anxious:</a>

+Consider or pretend or entertain that you *have* to be anxious about something, that you *must* be anxious about something, that *surely* you're anxious about something.
+Now, what perhaps might that or those something(s) be?
+As one option, it's ok to just guess and see what comes up.

+comment:

+You can do this for things that seem "purely physical," too---e.g., pretend that this sharp, burning pain you feel in the left side of your chest (that, say, even, was so bad you got it checked out by a doctor but they couldn't find anything), that, gently, provisionally, just for the sake of exploration and experimentation, *has* to be anxiety-related, *must* be anxiety-related, *surely* is anxiety-related.
+Now, what perhaps might that or those something(s) be?
+As one option, it's ok to just guess and see what comes up.

+see also:

+At the not-even-that-extreme, "conversion disorder" or "functional neurological [symptom] disorder," e.g. https://en.wikipedia.org/wiki/Conversion_disorder [last accessed: 2023-03-08]

+other examples:

+Waking-up-at-3-A.M.-with-your-heart-pounding-type things, breathing-type things, etc., which can piggyback on, and amplify, mild or moderate "real stuff" (or even "completely unravel" leaving no "real stuff" behind whatsoever).
+Always get stuff checked out by a doctor when that makes sense, etc., etc., etc.

+[<a href="#938auxiliary_names">Click to go back to the corresponding entry in the "auxiliary names" appendix</a>]

 [<a href="#195h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]